Three ways to tap the equity in your home

 If you’re wondering where to get the funds for a large purchase, like a new roof or kitchen remodel, consider tapping into the equity in your home.

 There are three ways to leverage your home’s equity: home equity loans, home equity lines of credit and a cash-out refinance loan.
 There are differences between these financial products, but they all share one feature: Your home is the collateral which secures the loan.
-This is important to remember because if for any reason you are unable to repay the loan as agreed, you could lose your home.
+This is important to consider as you weigh your options for any collateralized loan.
+If you're unable to repay the loan as agreed, you could lose the collateral.

 In addition to using your home as collateral, the three loans discussed below share other features.